 Four production wells were drilled by re-entering the four appraisal wells drilled and suspended previously.
-Of these, wells 15A, 16 and 18 were re-entered initially, while appraisal well 17z was re-entered later either as a production well or as a water-injection well.
-The conversion to production wells were made by using downhole pumps.
+Of these, wells 15A, 16 and 18 were re-entered initially while appraisal well 17z was re-entered later either as a production well or as a water-injection well.
+The conversion to production wells was made by using downhole pumps.

-Ithaca Energy conducted an environmental impact assessment for the project in assistance with Hartley Anderson.
+Ithaca Energy conducted an environmental impact assessment for the project with assistance from Hartley Anderson.

 The anchored semi-submersible drilling rig Sedco 704 was used to conduct development drilling at the Athena field.
 The rig is owned by Applied Drilling Technology International, which is also providing drilling management services at the field.